Excel ISTEXT Function: Syntax and Argument

 Formula Explanation:

-As a result, you will see all the status.
+As a result, you will see all the statuses.

 Common Errors with Excel ISTEXT Function

-• Basically, ISTEXT function itself doesn’t give an error.
-Actually, it always returns either TRUE or FALSE.
-Because the ISTEXT function just check is the cell value is a text or anything else.
+- The ISTEXT function itself doesn’t give an error.
+It always returns either TRUE or FALSE.
+The ISTEXT function just checks whether the cell value is text or something else.

-• However, for this ISTEXT function, you may face other problems with other functions.
-Like, you are using a formula, and, in that formula, you are using a cell which contains text.
-So, the ISTEXT function will simply return TRUE and in Boolean it will convert to 1 but you will get error with that formula as your reference cell was text not number.
+- However, for this ISTEXT function, you may face other problems with other functions.
+Like, you are using a formula, and in that formula, you are using a cell that contains text.
+So, the ISTEXT function will simply return TRUE, and in Boolean, it will convert to 1, but you will get an error with that formula as your reference cell was text, not number.

 Practice Section